spotlightpa/poor-richard/content/news/2020-10-30-SPLTRUMPXX.md

 +++
 arc-id = "XMWBNKFITZCWDAUOM5LCLQLXRY"
-internal-id = "SPLTRUMPXX"
-internal-budget = ""
-image = "external/d6t9jbnzzj4fdbb9nyerfmtt54.jpeg"
-image-description = "At a campaign rally, President Donald Trump criticized Gov. Tom Wolf for his coronavirus restrictions and implied he might withhold aid in the future." image-caption = "" image-credit = "TIM TAI / Philadelphia Inquirer" image-size = "" published = 2020-10-30T09:00:31Z slug = "pa-tom-wolf-donald-trump-threat-coronavirus-funding" authors = ["Ed Mahon"] byline = "Ed Mahon of Spotlight PA" title = "Trump threatened to withhold aid from Pa. as coronavirus cases, hospitalizations surge.
-Here’s what you need to know." subtitle = "" description = "The comment \"erodes trust\" in the federal government’s obligation to help protect people regardless of politics, a national disaster expert said." blurb = "The comment \"erodes trust\" in the federal government’s obligation to help protect people regardless of politics, a national disaster expert said." kicker = "Coronavirus" topics = ["Coronavirus"] series = [] linktitle = "" suppress-featured = false weight = 0 url = "" aliases = [] modal-exclude = false no-index = false language-code = "" layout = "" extended-kicker = ""
+authors = ["Ed Mahon"]
+blurb = "The comment \"erodes trust\" in the federal government’s obligation to help protect people regardless of politics, a national disaster expert said." byline = "Ed Mahon of Spotlight PA" description = "The comment \"erodes trust\" in the federal government’s obligation to help protect people regardless of politics, a national disaster expert said." image = "external/d6t9jbnzzj4fdbb9nyerfmtt54.jpeg" image-credit = "TIM TAI / Philadelphia Inquirer" image-description = "At a campaign rally, President Donald Trump criticized Gov. Tom Wolf for his coronavirus restrictions and implied he might withhold aid in the future." internal-id = "SPLTRUMPXX" kicker = "Coronavirus" modal-exclude = false no-index = false published = 2020-10-30T05:00:31-04:00 slug = "pa-tom-wolf-donald-trump-threat-coronavirus-funding" suppress-featured = false title = "Trump threatened to withhold aid from Pa. as coronavirus cases, hospitalizations surge.
+Here’s what you need to know." topics = ["Coronavirus"]
 +++

 <a href="https://www.spotlightpa.org/"><i><b>Spotlight PA</b></i></a><i> is an independent, non-partisan newsroom powered by The Philadelphia Inquirer in partnership with PennLive/The Patriot-News, TribLIVE/Pittsburgh Tribune-Review, and WITF Public Media. </i><a href="https://www.spotlightpa.org/newsletters"><i>Sign up for our free newsletters</i></a><i>.</i>